lazy-encrypted/Project-X/README.md

 • HighEnd Animations

-• NO Live Blur for better performance
+• NO Live Blur

-• NO Galaxy AI for less bloat
+• NO Galaxy AI

 • NO KnoxPatch